These books from Amazon.com deal with Lake Champlain's people, history and natural beauty:

 Lake Champlain is home to a number of wildlife and plant species that are found only in the Champlain Basin, and others that might seem to be out-of-place.
 We enjoy learning about the many other residents with which we share Lake Champlain.
 Knowledge and prevention are crucial to stop the invasive species that threaten to displace these native species.

 Human history along Lake Champlain is rich and varied due to its key location.
-From pre-colonial civilizations, through the military history of the French and Indian, Revolutionary War and The War of 1812 and through the commercial and recreational eras, Lake Champlain has been appreciated, used and fought over by many different people for many different reasons.
+From pre-colonial civilizations, through the military history of the French and Indian, Revolutionary War and The War of 1812 and through the commercial and recreational eras, Lake Champlain has been appreciated, used and fought over by many different people for a variety of reasons.
 We believe that a better understanding of where we came from will help us to create a better future for ourselves and Lake Champlain.

 Here are a few tips to help you find your way around our site: